ff54/simpleExercise-LEGO/README.md

 - demo.cc is a demo implementation.

 ## How to compile and run the deom
-_make_ compiles the applicaion and output the binary file DemoApp _./DemoApp_ runs the demo app.
+_make_ compiles the applicaion and output the binary file DemoApp <br />
+_./DemoApp_ runs the demo app.